Tour 2: Creative arts & crafts at the Christkindlesmarkt

 We begin the tour with Booth 111 from Rudi Delago.
 Fans of wood carving are happy here because this South Tyrolean artist learned his craft from an early age.
 They’ll find crèche figures and wooden decorative items – all from his own production in Gröden.

-Not far away in Booth 109, Stefan Lüpges amazes visitors: Through his delicate and precise craftsmanship, he turns a simple piece of wood, fungus or root into a magical castle.
+Not far away is Booth 109 from Stefan Lüpges where he amazes visitors: Through his delicate and precise craftmanship, he turns a simple piece of wood, fungus or root into a magical castle.
 In the twinkling of an eye, a rough piece of timber becomes a fairy-tale palace or an entire kingdom.
 When you take out the individual pieces, the work of art turns into a miraculous 3D-puzzle.

-The next stop is Hans Steffin-Hierzer at Booth 90.
+The next stop leads us to Hans Steffin-Hierzer at Booth 91.
 In his atelier, he creates detailed pen-and-ink drawings, which he reproduces in limited-edition art prints, calendars and wonderful greeting cards decorated with stars and other embossing.

 Booth 18 will fascinate Mamas and Papas, Grandmas and Grandpas.
 Here, one finds playful children’s fashions “Made in Nuremberg”.
 The clever idea behind it: The colorful pants and dresses are fitted with soft cuffs, waist- and wristbands, so the clothing can “grow” with your baby or toddler and be used for many years.
 In 2016, Kerstin Brkasic-Bauer won the Entrepreneur of the Year Prize from the IHK Chamber of Commerce for this fantastic idea.

-A stroll past stands with Christmas decorations, sweets and fruit bread brings the tour to Marco Weihmann at Booth 12.
+A stroll past stands with wooden letters, sweets and gingerbread brings the tour to Marco Weihmann at Booth 13.
 His floral arrangements exude a wonderful scent of Christmas, because he uses not only the classic array of pines and evergreens to create them, but also fruits and spices like cinnamon and oranges.